 - One-Man Army: The player is this, against Yagov and his squadron.

 - Rated M for Manly

-- Score Multiplier: Hit the gates above the inlanes to raise the bonus multiplier; earning 10x multiplier on a single ball lights the Extra Ball on the left side shot.
+- Score Multiplier: Hit the gates above the inlanes , then shoot the upper orbit to raise the bonus multiplier.
+Earning an 8x multiplier lights the Extra Ball on the left side shot.

 - Spelling Bonus: Spell T-O-M-C-A-T to light the locks for multiball.